PreEnvirons/PreEnvirons/README.md

 ### 2 · Obesogenic environments and weight-loss intervention response (PREDIMED-PLUS)

-Analysis of how neighbourhood-level environmental exposures — quantified via GIS — interact with the PREDIMED-PLUS intensive lifestyle intervention to explain heterogeneity in weight loss, changes in central obesity, physical activity, and dietary adherence across participants.
+Analysis of how neighbourhood-level environmental exposures interact with the PREDIMED-PLUS intensive lifestyle intervention to explain heterogeneity in weight loss, changes in central obesity, physical activity, and dietary adherence across participants.

 ### 3 · GIS-based predictive tool for obesogenic environments